Chartered Engineer (CEng)

 - True and signed copy of photographic ID showing your signature and date of birth

-If you are currently not a professional member of the EI, you apply for Fellow or Member at the same time.
+If you are not currently a professional member of the EI, you apply for Fellow or Member at the same time.
 Make sure you tick the relevant boxes on the application form.If you are already a professional member, you still need to submit the same documents, but just tick the CEng box on the application form.

 If you have any questions on the above then please contact the membership department on +44(0)20 7467 7100 or email@example.com